-Contracts for design-build shall be procured by competitive sealed proposals, as set forth in Section 3-203 (Competitive Sealed Proposals) [, except that the regulations may describe the circumstances under which particular design-build procurements will not require the submission of proposal development documents as required in Section 5-204(2)(b).]
+Contracts for design-build shall be procured by competitive sealed proposals, as set forth in Section 3-103 (Competitive Sealed Proposals), [except that the regulations [operational procedures] may describe the circumstances under which particular design-build procurements will not require the submission of proposal development documents as required in Section 3-103(5)(b).]

-- (1) The provisions of Section 5-204 (Additional Procedures Applicable to Certain Project Delivery Methods) provide additional procedures applicable to design-build procurements under Section 3-203 (Competitive Sealed Proposals.) - (2) The bracketed language provides procurement officials with the authority to exempt, by regulation, one or more design-build procurements from the requirement in Section 5-204(2)(b) that Request For Proposals for design-build services solicit proposal development documents from each offeror.
+The bracketed language provides procurement officials with the authority to exempt, by regulation, one or more design-build procurements from the requirement in Section 3-103(2)(b) that Request for Proposals for design-build services solicit proposal development documents from each offeror.
 The effect of this language, if used, is to permit the selection of a design-builder based primarily on qualifications.
 This option has the effect of applying a Qualifications Based Selection system ("QBS") to the design-build process.
 Without proposal development documents, design is insufficiently developed to include a fixed price as one of the evaluation criteria at the time the design-builder is selected.
-This approach has been applied successfully on numerous design-build projects and is ideal where a firm limit on available funds has already been established by the public owner.
+This approach has been applied successfully on numerous design-build projects, and is ideal where a firm limit on available funds has already been established by the public owner.